-The Institute of Medicine is calling for nurses to take the lead in improving the healthcare system, and RNs must enhance their education to meet this challenge.† As you work toward your Bachelor of Science in Nursing (BSN), you will exchange valuable perspectives and share insights with fellow RNs as you continue to hone your leadership skills and practice.
+The Institute of Medicine is calling for nurses to take the lead in improving the healthcare system, and RNs must enhance their education to meet this challenge.* As you work toward your Bachelor of Science in Nursing (BSN) degree, you will exchange valuable perspectives and share insights with fellow RNs as you continue to hone your leadership and practical skills.

-Why choose Walden’s RN to BSN online program?
+Why choose Walden’s online RN to BSN degree program?

 Our CCNE-accredited RN-BSN online completion program is designed with your professional goals and busy lifestyle in mind:

-- Two program tracks, the RN- BSN and RN-BSN - MSN depending on your higher education goals.
+- Choose from two program tracks, the RN-BSN and RN-BSN-MSN, depending on your higher education goals.

 - Gain valuable skills through a practice learning experience with little or no travel.

-- If eligible, transfer up to 75% of your credits, or 135 of the 181 quarter credits required.
+- Transfer up to 75% of your credits, or 135 of the 181 quarter credits required, if eligible.

 - Implement what you learn immediately to improve the health of your community and the reputation of your healthcare environment.

 - Hone your health assessment skills with Digital Learning Experience™ by Shadow Health®, an immersive virtual learning environment.

 Graduates of this Bachelor of Science in Nursing (RN to BSN) degree program will be prepared to: